AndroidMartin/DemoApps/GoogleAppsScript/LitmosConverter/Scripts/README.md

 These are the individual script files that should be loaded into Google Sheets.
+It's recomended to add each file individually, but it will still work if you paste the contents of each individual file into one.